radius-project/docs/docs/content/guides/author-apps/dapr/how-to-dapr-sidecar/index.md

 Begin by creating a file named `app.bicep` with a Radius [container]({{< ref "guides/author-apps/containers" >}})

-## Step 2: Define the Dapr sidecar extension
+## Step 2: Add the Dapr sidecar extension

 Make sure your current Dapr sidecar process is running inside a Kubernetes cluster: